MaayanLab/LINCS-metadata/README.md

 ## Cloning

 Files in this repository regularly exceed github's 100MB and so we're forced to use `git-lfs`.

-Please install it with `git lfs install` prior to cloning this repository for the simplest experience.
-For more information, please consult with [git-lfs's documentation](https://git-lfs.github.com/)
+Please install git-lfs for your system using the instructions on <https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage>.
+This involves an independent binary which integrates with git. **After this is installed**, `git lfs install` will activate the extension on all repositories.
+Then cloning this repository will become seemless.
+Please note that issues with older versions of git have been reported, please ensure git is up to date before installing git lfs.